mvolkmann/blog/src/smalltalk/30-development-environment.md

 all the lines in the Transcript window.
 All Workspace windows are scrollable.

+Transcript windows do not support copy and paste, but Workpace windows do.
+To copy text in a Transcript window, right-click in the Transcript window and select "Workspace with Contents".
+Then select text in the new Workspace window with the mouse and press cmd-c.

 ## Focus

 By default, focus automatically goes to the `Morph` under the mouse cursor.